percona/portal-doc/docs/rel-notes/november-2022.md

-# Simplified onboarding for Percona Customer Portal organization users
+## Simplified onboarding for Percona Customer Portal organizations

 If you are a member of a Percona Customer Portal organization linked to an active Percona Platform subscription, you will now automatically receive an email invitation to create your Percona Account.